 COMING SOON ! ! !
-New & Improved GLOCK Sights!!
+New & Improved GLOCK Pro-Sights!!

 New Model Pro-Sights® (shown above) now Require Little or NO Metal Filing at All!!!

-Coming this May, the latest Model Pro-Sights NOW have these NEW & IMPROVED FEATURES !!!
+Coming Soon!
+The Latest Model Pro-Sights with these NEW & IMPROVED FEATURES !!!

-NEW MATERIALS: Front & Rear Sight bases are CNC Machined from 4140 Chrome Moly Steel & Heat Treated.
+NEW MATERIALS: Front & Rear Sight bases are CNC Machined from Aerospace Steel.

 NEW FINISH: All Metal Parts (including the Rear Sight Hold Down Screw) now have a SUPER HARD, Corrosion Resistant Satin Black Nitride Finish.

 Each Set comes with your choice of (1) Front Sight & (1) Rear Sight Blade*

 *Additional Interchangeable Rear Blades are available ($25 each) and they automatically RE-ZERO everytime!